• ABOUT US

 The state of cybersecurity in Asia/Pacific is shifting from constant risk to a “platform-driven resilience,” marked by organizations embedding AI into their security strategies to combat increasingly sophisticated threats.
 AI-powered cyberattacks are reshaping the threat landscape across ANZ and the Asia-Pacific.
 An IDC Survey commissioned by cybersecurity bellwether Fortinet, encompassing 550 IT and security leaders across 11 Asia/Pacific markets: Australia, India, Indonesia, Malaysia, Singapore, South Korea, Thailand, the Philippines, Vietnam, Hong Kong, and New Zealand, sheds new light on the state of cybersecurity in the region.

-In today’s era of digital business, CEOs needs their CIOs to take a strategic approach to AI, which means aligning their strategy with the changing, agile demands of the business and security operations.
+In today’s era of digital business, CEOs need their CIOs to take a strategic approach to AI, which means aligning their strategy with the changing, agile demands of the business and security operations.
 Where cybersecurity is concerned, the reality is that security teams remain largely underfunded, under-resourced, and operate in isolation of the rest of the business.
 This needs to change.
 Threats continue to evolve, and the surge in AI-infused cyberthreats is requiring cybersecurity teams to move out of the status quo to remain effective.
 Complexity is the enemy of security.
 Organizations are using a plethora of security tools, which leads to many levels of inefficiency.
 Reducing and rightsizing to appropriate tools, implementing a zero trust approach, and taking the proactive approach of “assumed breach” are starting points for ongoing cybersecurity success.
 With cybersecurity teams rushing at full tilt to simply stay secure, reducing the number of tools to a more manageable platform and embedding it with the necessary AI and automation tools is now critical.

 Efficiency and Risk Management Top Priorities, Raising the Stakes for AI